openhab/openhab-addons/addons/binding/org.openhab.binding.solarlog/README.md

 The parameters to be used are simple:

-* `url` denotes the URL of your Solar-Log.
+* `url` denotes the URL of your Solar-Log`.tm`.
 If you have not changed anything, this defaults to `http://solar-log`.
 * `refreshInterval` is the interval to fetch new data.
-Solar-Log updates its data every 15 - 60 seconds. `15` is the default value.
+Solar-Log`.tm` updates its data every 15 - 60 seconds. `15` is the default value.
 Values lower than this will return the result from the last 15 seconds period.
 No value lower than this can be set in the UI.

-Currently, the binding does not support authenticated access to the Solar-Log JSON API (which was introduced with newer firmwares).
-If must set the API access to `Open` in the Solar-Log configuration in order for the binding to work.
+Currently, the binding does not support authenticated access to the Solar-Log`.tm` JSON API (which was introduced with newer firmwares).
+If must set the API access to `Open` in the Solar-Log`.tm` configuration in order for the binding to work.

 ## Available channels